 This error determination can be simplified into the formula below:

 To take another example, the US Battleships of the North Carolina, South Dakota and Iowa classes had main director rangefinders of 25X power with a base length of 26 feet 6 inches (8.0772 m).
 For the same 2,000 m distance used above:

 Some of you may be wondering why these calculations are done out to so many decimal points.
 The reason is that even large changes in range will change the rangefinder angle by only a very tiny amount.
-Taking our example of the US Battleship rangefinder with its baselength of 8.0772 m; the exact angle for a 20,000 m range is 89.97686 degrees.
-For a 21,000 m range, the angle is 89.97796.
+Taking our example of the US Battleship rangefinder with its baselength of 8.0772 m; as calculated above, the angle for a target at a range of 20,000 m is 89.97686 degrees.
+For a 21,000 m range, the angle is 89.97796 degrees.
 So, for a 5% change in range, the rangefinder angle changes by only 0.00110 degrees, or just a smidgen over one one-thousandth of a degree.
 As I said earlier, fractions are important.

 I make a point of this as it is one of those things that I normally think "everybody knows that" and so do not usually believe that it is necessary to include such basic information in these essays.
 However, as this gentleman's note pointed out to me, not everyone does know these kinds of things and it was an error on my part to make such an assumption.

 In case you are curious, it is usually the left end of the range finder that is fixed while the right end moves.
 This is because this design means that the focus adjusting knob is conveniently located for a right-handed operator.